 Many leaders set high expectations and then disappear.

-They tell people what excellence looks like.
-They make the standards clear.
-They hold people accountable.
+They make the standards clear and hold people accountable.
 Then when someone struggles, they’re nowhere to be found.

 The bar is high, but you’re on your own reaching it.